oli26567/courier_company/README.md

 # Courier Company Desk Simulation

-This project is a Java-based application backed by a PostgreSQL database, designed to simulate the front-desk operations of a courier company.
-It models real-world interactions between couriers, customers, and receptionists, managing deliveries, package statuses, and transaction records.
+This project is a **Java-based system** backed by a **PostgreSQL database**, simulating the daily operations of a courier company desk.
+It allows administrators, couriers, and customers to manage deliveries, track packages, and interact through a console-driven menu interface with secure, password-protected login.

 ---

 ## Functionality

+- **User Authentication:**
+  - All users log in with credentials stored securely in the database.
+  - Access levels are role-based: *Admin*, *Courier*, or *Customer*.

+- **Role-Based Menus:**
+  - `WelcomePage` serves as the entry point for users to select and log into their role.
+  - `AdminMenu`, `CourierMenu`, and `CustomerMenu` provide separate interfaces for each role.

-- Package Tracking:
+- **Core Operations:**
-  - Uses the SystemManager class to register, update, and retrieve package statuses by tracking ID.
-- Controllers & Services:
-  - `ControllerFactory` dynamically injects `CustomerService` and `CourierService` into the respective controllers.
-  - `CustomerInterfaceController` and `CourierInterfaceController` manage client and courier actions.
-- Controllers & Services:
-  - `ControllerFactory` dynamically injects `CustomerService` and `CourierService` into the respective controllers.
-  - `CustomerInterfaceController` and `CourierInterfaceController` manage client and courier actions.
+  - **Admin:** Manages users, couriers, and system statistics.
+  - **Courier:** Views assigned deliveries and updates package statuses.
+  - **Customer:** Books deliveries, views package details, and tracks shipments.

-- Database Integration:
+- **Database Integration:**
-  - PostgreSQL stores client, product, order, and log data with proper relational links.
+  - `DatabaseConnection` handles all PostgreSQL connections and SQL operations.
+  - Data for clients, packages, and delivery logs are stored and managed in relational tables.

-- Status Management:
+- **Package Tracking:**
-  - Packages move through states: *Booked*, *In Transit*, *Delivered*, *Held*, or *Returned*.
+  - The `Package` class maintains delivery information and status transitions such as *Booked*, *In Transit*, *Delivered*, or *Returned*.
-- User Roles:
-  - Customers create and view deliveries.
-  - Couriers update delivery statuses.
-  - Receptionists and managers view operational and financial data.

 ---

 ## How It Works

-`SystemManager` maintains an internal list of all packages and provides methods to add, update, and query them.
-The controllers interact with the database through dedicated service classes to handle booking, delivery, and billing.
-`ControllerFactory` ensures that each controller receives the appropriate service dependencies for modular and testable code.
+On startup, the `WelcomePage` prompts the user to log in or register.
+Once authenticated, the system loads the corresponding menu and actions for that role.
+Each menu action (booking, updating, viewing, or managing) executes SQL queries through the `DatabaseConnection` class, ensuring real-time synchronization with the PostgreSQL database.
+The modular design separates logic into role-specific classes (`AdminActions`, `CourierActions`, `CustomerActions`) for clarity and maintainability.

 ---

 ## Technologies Used

-- Language: Java (JavaFX for UI)
+- **Language:** Java
+- **Interface:** Console-based menu system
-- Database: PostgreSQL (via JDBC)
+- **Database:** PostgreSQL (via JDBC)
-- Architecture: MVC-style layered structure
-  - `controller/` – Handles UI logic and interactions.
+- **Architecture:** Modular and role-based
-  - `core/` – Business logic (`Package`, `SystemManager`).
-  - `service/` – Database communication and main program flow.
+  - `AdminMenu`, `CourierMenu`, `CustomerMenu` — user navigation.
+  - `AdminActions`, `CourierActions`, `CustomerActions` — operational logic.
+  - `DatabaseConnection` — persistent database management.
+  - `Package` — delivery data model.

 ---

 ## Future Improvements

-- Integrate real courier and zone tracking.
+- Add delivery route optimization and courier zone assignment.
-- Build a graphical dashboard for live monitoring.
-- Generate monthly and yearly reports automatically.
+- Implement graphical (GUI) or web-based interface.
+- Introduce real-time delivery notifications via email or SMS.
+- Include financial reports and performance analytics.

 ---

 ## Applications

-- Educational Tool: Demonstrates Java–PostgreSQL integration and OOP principles.
+- **Educational Tool:** Demonstrates Java–PostgreSQL integration and secure console design.
-- Courier Simulation: Models realistic package lifecycle and system management.
+- **Courier Simulation:** Models authentication, logistics operations, and database-driven data flow.
-- Business Prototype: Base for logistics or delivery management systems.
+- **Business Prototype:** Scalable base for courier or parcel tracking management systems.